ucm-lbqc/moltiverse/README.md

 ## Usage

-> [!IMPORTANT]
-> This application is still under development and is not ready for production.
-> Please note that we have not yet released a version or documentation.
-But stay tuned, we will do it soon ;).

 1. Check the [examples](/data/moltiverse_c1/examples) directory for example input files:
    - [molecule.smi](/data/moltiverse_c1/examples/molecule.smi): An SMI file containing a single SMILES code and molecule name.
    - [molecules.smi](/data/moltiverse_c1/examples/molecules.smi): An SMI file with multiple SMILES codes and molecule names.